 During the War of 1812 (1812-1814) the Garrison Burial Ground was established in the area now occupied by McBurney Park.
 It is assumed that soldiers and sailors who died during the War of 1812 and are listed in the burial register were buried in what was initially the Garrison Burial Ground but which became the Upper Burial Ground in 1819.

 There are a number of naval personnel listed in the burial register during the period from 1812 to 1814, for example: Berg Aspey, sailor (1813); Baptist Cago, sailor (1812); Peter Clifford, sailor (1813); Dedrick Markland, sailor (1812); and Edward Roach, sailor (1813).
 There were also a number of soldiers buried during this period, for example: Joseph Andrews, Royal Newfoundland Fencibles (1812); William Barnham, Glengarry Light Infantry Fencibles (1813); James Buchanan, 10th Royal Veterans Battalion (1813) and Joseph Edwards, 49th Regiment of Foot (1812).
 In addition, there were a number of dependents (wives and children) and others noted as “Veterans” noted in the burial register.
 W.J.
-Patterson, in his analysis of the St. George’s burial register, has concluded that during the War of 1812, these people were buried in the Garrison Burial Ground and provides a list of the 60 named individuals. [provide link to W.J.
-Patterson’s paper – Military Cemetery].
+Patterson, in his analysis of the St. George’s burial register, has concluded that during the War of 1812, these people were buried in the Garrison Burial Ground and provides a list of more than 60 named individuals.

 There were a number of other burials both before and after the War of 1812 for which the burial register notes a military affiliation, for example: Corporal Askey (1794); George Blaine, sailor (1810); Sir Richard Bonnycastle (1847); A. Cameron, Lieutenant Marines (1810); William Dale, 41st Regiment (1803); Corporal Forbes, King’s Royal Regiment of New York (1783); Green, 60th Regiment (1795) and John McQuin, 100th Regiment (1809).
 All of these and others, whose burial dates fall outside the War of 1812, are assumed to have been buried in the Lower Burial Ground.